carlynorama/USDHelloWorld/SETUP.md

 When using that build of OpenUSD, launch the shell by double clicking on the file.

-Alternatively remove `$SHELL` at the bottom of the file, save it as `OpenUSDLauncher.sh` and run it with `. ./OpenUSDLauncher.sh` (if pwd is the build directory.)
+Alternatively remove `$SHELL` at the bottom of the file, save it as `OpenUSDLauncher.sh` and run it with `. ./OpenUSDLauncher.sh` (if pwd is the script's directory.)

 ```sh
 #!/bin/sh